orlof/xcb3-vscode-ext/README.md

 * Open System Settings > Privacy & Security > General.
 * Click Open Anyway next to the warning about the blocked application.

-External Vice and Retro Debugger must still be installed manually.
+Other tools must still be installed manually.

 ## Extension Settings